juventusfc/chat-mesage-component/README.md

-# Message Component for Chat Rooms
+# Message Component for Chat Room

-This is a Message Component for Chat Room, using creat-react-app, material-ui and hooks.
+This is a Message Component for Chat Room, using `creat-react-app`, `material-ui` and `hooks`.

 ## Install Dependencies